EricZinda/Perplexity/docs/archive/devhowto1.0PredicationContract.md

 ## The Predication Contract
-> It is important to understand [what MRS is](devhowto0010MRS) and what [a well-formed MRS tree is](devhowtoWellFormedTree) before reading this section.
+> It is important to understand [what MRS is](devhowto0010MRS) and what [a scope-resolved MRS is](devhowtoWellFormedTree) before reading this section.
 Visit those links first to understand the basic concepts.

-A [well-formed MRS tree](devhowtoWellFormedTree) can be thought of as an *equation* that can be solved against a certain state of the world.
-One approach to solving an MRS is to walk the well-formed tree in depth-first order and iteratively find assignments of variables that make the MRS "true", using backtracking to try alternatives when they exist.
+A [scope-resolved MRS](devhowtoWellFormedTree) can be thought of as an *equation* that can be solved against a certain state of the world.
+One approach to solving an MRS is to walk the scope-resolved MRS in depth-first order and iteratively find assignments of variables that make the MRS "true", using backtracking to try alternatives when they exist.
 This is a [depth-first computational SLD approach](https://en.wikipedia.org/wiki/SLD_resolution) that, for example, the Prolog language uses in proving a goal.
 We'll be using this approach for the tutorial.
 To solve an MRS tree using the SLD approach, we need to code the predications to meet a specific contract that our solver will rely on.
 This is the "predication contract".

 Recall that predications are of the form: `_table_n_1(x)` or `compound(e,x,x)`.
 Just like functions in mathematics or programming languages, they have a name and a set of arguments.
 We'll be treating the predications we implement as classic programming language functions that can be "called" or "invoked".